XiaoFengLin123/cse15l-lab-report2/index.md

 **Part 2**

-On the command line of your computer, run ls with the absolute path to the private key for your SSH key for logging into ieng6.
+On the command line of your computer, run `ls` with the absolute path to the private key for your `SSH` key for logging into `ieng6`.
 ![image](https://github.com/XiaoFengLin123/cse15l-lab-report2/assets/146484956/ddc24d7a-c7f7-4680-83b9-a905251bf67a)

-On the command line of the ieng6 machine, run ls with the absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6 using ssh-copy-id, so it should be a path on ieng6's file system).
+On the command line of the `ieng6` machine, run `ls` with the absolute path to the public key for your `SSH` key for logging into `ieng6` (this is the one you copied to your account on `ieng6` using `ssh-copy-id`, so it should be a path on `ieng6`'s file system).
 ![image](https://github.com/XiaoFengLin123/cse15l-lab-report2/assets/146484956/990d27c9-2bed-4865-8865-a9c043f7ec29)